 Dawn Goodfellow, Chief Executive of Racing Welfare, commented:

-“The provision of hardship grants has been developed in response to the Covid-19 outbreak to help those most in need of support quickly.
+“The provision of Covid-19 grants has been developed in response to the outbreak to help those most in need of support quickly.
 We recognise that the situation is affecting the lives of people living and working in racing in many different ways, with immediate financial need being just one of these.

 “We are focusing our response on three main strands of work including the provision of hardship grants, the remaining two of which are: the publication of reliable advice and guidance in relation to the outbreak and its impact, and community support services to prevent loneliness and isolation during this time.
 The crisis is generating a lot of complex needs and so our services are designed to support people who require support on multiple fronts“.